Effective date: October 1, 2012

 Codes of Conduct in the Forums and in NaNoMail

 This is a community and relies on all participants to sustain an ideal atmosphere.
 If you feel that a post in our forums or a message in your inbox has crossed the line or you just want to help us out by flagging something that's in the wrong place, please use the green "Report to moderator" button at the bottom of the post to bring it to the moderator's attention.
 We can always use the help!
 You can also send a NaNoMail message to a moderator with the link to the post or NaNoMail in question.

 If you are having a problem with another member, please use the contact form to send us an email with as much information as possible about the situation so we can deal with it appropriately.

 Here are some guidelines to help make your Forums experience a great one!

-R. E. S. P. E. C. T. This is the most important rule of all OLL-sponsored websites, adult and YWP alike.
+R. E. S. P. E. C. T. This is the most important rule of all NaNo-sponsored websites, adult and YWP alike.
 Everyone here is entitled to your respect, even if you disagree with them or do not like them, and you are entitled to that same respect.
 Keep this in mind no matter what you're doing here!

 Do read stickies and the site FAQs before posting in a forum

 Stickies are helpful posts "stuck" at the top of most of our forums.
 These are sometimes guides to getting the most out of a forum, and can also serve as forum-specific FAQs.
 When a certain question gets asked repeatedly, we'll often post answers to that question on a sticky at the top of the forum.
 Not reading them isn't an excuse for not abiding by them!
 If you think something should be added to the FAQs, please let us know.